qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The main execution stack, that holds local variable, call arguments, function pointers, and possibly operands (in wasm stack machine).
 It's managed by Wasm runtime and not in linear memory.
 It cannot be directly read and written by Wasm code.
 - The shadow stack.
 It's in linear memory.
 Holds the local variables that need to be in linear memory.
 Managed by Wasm code, not Wasm runtime.

+There is a [stack switching proposal](https://github.com/WebAssembly/stack-switching) that aim to allow Wasm to do stack switching.
+This make it easier to implement lightweight thread (virtual thread, goroutine, etc.), without transforming the code and add many branches.

-Using shadow stack involves issue of **reentrancy** explained below.
+Using shadow stack involves issue of reentrancy explained below.

 ## Memory deallocation